zhaoama/ADAN7900/README.md

 7. Summmarize your findings in a short video presentation

 8. Publish a detailed, well formatted markdown report of your analytical story to your GitHub reposity.

+## Challenges and victories of collaborating on GitHub.

+## Report the individual contributions of each team member.
+The latest working files should be pushed to the GitHub Repository.